Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Analyzing Standard and Beyond the Standard Model Signals

+In this approximation, a positive (negative) value of $\langle r^2\rangle_\nu$ effectively increases (decreases) the weak charge $Q_W$ defined in Eq.~(\ref{eq:weak_charge}), leading primarily to a change in the overall normalization of the CEvNS event rate.

+More generally, the neutrino charge radius arises from a momentum-dependent correction to the neutrino electromagnetic form factor proportional to $q^2 \langle r^2 \rangle_{\nu_\alpha}$, where in CEvNS kinematics $q^2 \simeq -2 m_N T$.
+In the low-$q^2$ regime relevant for CEvNS, this dependence can be largely absorbed into the effective shift of $\sin^2\theta_W$, with only sub-leading effects inducing mild distortions of the recoil spectrum.

-where, \(m_W\) is the mass of W boson.
-A positive (negative) value of $\langle r^2\rangle_\nu$ effectively increases (decreases) the weak charge $Q_W$ defined in Eq.~(\ref{eq:weak_charge}), resulting in a corresponding change in both the normalization and shape of the recoil spectrum.
-This provides an experimentally distinguishable signature similar to that produced by variations in $\sin^2\theta_W$, though with a different dependence on recoil energy.
-The strongest limit on the charge radius (\([-2.1, 3.3]\times 10^{-32} \rm cm^2\)) is obtained from neutrino-electron scattering by the TEXONO \cite{TEXONO:2009knm}.
-The best limit for coherent scattering on CsI based on data from COHERENT colloboration was obtained to be \([-27.5, 3.0]\times 10^{-32} \rm cm^2\) \cite{Cadeddu:2018dux}.
-We evaluate the sensitivity to $\langle r^2\rangle_\nu$ for the argon-based CEvNS experiments using the same $\chi^2$ framework outlined before and assuming a three-year exposure.
-In Figs. \ref{fig:Charge_radius_Flvr_all_Sources} and \ref{fig:Charge_Radius} we show the sensitivity of the flavor-dependent and universal effective neutrino charge radius using the simulated CEvNS event rates for the various flux sources.
-Because the 90\% C.L. constraints yield two disjoint intervals, the best estimates listed in Table~\ref{tab:charge_radius} are given as the union of those two ranges.
+The strongest limit on the charge radius (\([-2.1, 3.3]\times 10^{-32} \rm cm^2\)) is obtained from neutrino-electron scattering by TEXONO~\cite{TEXONO:2009knm}.
+The best limit for coherent scattering on CsI based on data from the COHERENT collaboration is \([-27.5, 3.0]\times 10^{-32} \rm cm^2\)~\cite{Cadeddu:2018dux}.
+We evaluate the sensitivity to $\langle r^2\rangle_\nu$ for argon-based CEvNS experiments using the $\chi^2$ framework outlined above, assuming a three-year exposure.
+The corresponding one-dimensional $\Delta\chi^2$ profiles for both the flavor-dependent and universal effective neutrino charge radius are presented in Appendix~\ref{app:sensitivity} (see Figs.~\ref{fig:Charge_radius_Flvr_all_Sources} and~\ref{fig:Charge_Radius}).
+The resulting 90\% C.L. constraints are summarized in Table~\ref{tab:charge_radius}.
+Since the allowed regions consist of two disjoint intervals, the reported bounds correspond to the union of these ranges.

 The projected bounds indicate that future CEvNS measurements with large liquid-argon detectors can reach sensitivities to the neutrino charge radius at the level of $\mathcal{O}(10^{-32})$~cm$^2$, comparable to or slightly better than the current limits.
 Such precision represents an important step toward probing loop-induced electromagnetic effects in the neutrino sector.
 In addition, these measurements provide an independent cross-check of electroweak couplings and complement ongoing low-energy precision programs, helping to close the gap between laboratory and astrophysical probes of neutrino electromagnetic properties.